syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

     ![select nuget](images/getting-started/nugetinstall.png)

-3. You can add the client-side resources through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/wwwroot/index.html** page.
+3. You can add the client-side resources using [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/wwwroot/index.html** page.
 For Internet Explorer 11, kindly refer the polyfills.

     ```html
     <head>